Syria chemical weapons: UN discusses draft resolution

 It is seen as a key step in a US-Russia brokered plan earlier this month under which Syria agreed to disclose its arsenal and eliminate it by mid-2014.

-Russia and China have three times blocked Western-backed resolutions in the Security Council against Syrian President Bashar al-Assad.'Binding and enforceable'
+Russia and China have three times blocked Western-backed resolutions in the Security Council against Syrian President Bashar al-Assad.

 The council discussed the draft resolution on Thursday evening at the UN headquarters.